wp-plugins/nomorecaptchas/readme.txt

 = Now with Faster Service and Even Easier Contact Form 7 Support! =

-Developed at Oxford University, NoMoreCaptchas uses e-DNA (Electronically Defined Natural Attributes) to determine if a user is a human or a bot.
+Developed at the University of Oxford, NoMoreCaptchas uses e-DNA (Electronically Defined Natural Attributes) to determine if a user is a human or a bot.
 Bots are sent away.
 Humans are welcomed into your site - and without any puzzles, roadblocks or error-prone black lists to worry about.

 Installation is simple and you can monitor it working through your own personal dashboard.
 Just register, download and install to see it work.